earthly/website/blog/_posts/2021-09-22-awk-examples.md

 ./average "The Lifecycle of Software Objects"
 The Lifecycle of Software Objects                       👎
 ```
-These are all great books so I'm starting to question the taste of Amazon reviewers.
+These are all great books, so I'm starting to question the taste of Amazon reviewers.

-There is one more thing I'd like to test though: how do the most popular books rate?
+I'd like to test one more thing though: how do the most popular books rate?
 Maybe popular books get lots of reviews and that pushes them below the overall average?
 <div class="notice--big--primary">

 **What I've learned: Awk If Else**

-Awk has branching using `if` and `else` statments.
+Awk has branching using `if` and `else` statements.
 It works exactly like you might expect it to:

 ``` bash
 echo "1\n 2\n 3\n 4\n 5\n 6" | awk '{